qldqq1984/IGNN/README.md

 The source code related to the training and evaluation of the IGNN and IGNNE models is deposited in the `./experiments` directory, and the source code provides the following content and methods:
 *	The framework to construct graph structures and generate specialized graph dataset from TACS coding, clinical and follow-up information of patients.
 *	Attention-based graph convolutional layer with optional GPU units (GNNGruConv), and the IGNN (IGNNE) prognostic model based on GNNGruConv.
-*	The methods for adaptive training and validation of IGNN (IGNNE) model on raw data or user's own data.
+*	The methods for adaptive training and validation of IGNN (IGNNE) model on raw data or user-defined own data.
 *	Reproduction of experimental results and data analysis demonstrated in the paper.

 The main components of the source code as following: